STAC-IITMandi/Blog/_posts/2019-12-18-When-Star-Dies-in-Clumps.md

 I went through a paper titled **From the supernova to the supernova remnant: the three-dimensional imprint of a thermonuclear explosion** describing the results by Ferrand and co-authors appeared in the June 1st, 2019 issue of  ([The Astrophysical Journal](https://arxiv.org/pdf/1904.08062.pdf)).
 The team constructed their 3D computer models of the Supernova.

-They showed initial asymmetries in the explosion are required so that the model closely resembles the Chandra image of Tycho.

 ![Cassiopeia A Supernova](/assets/images/abhi3.jpg)

 *Credits: arXiv:1904.08062v1 [astro-ph.HE] 17 Apr 2019*